Brother, Brother

 but I inherited his end of the table.

-and my father and I spar head from head.
+my father & I spar head to head.

 my hair: